veronica-sreepathi/Road-accident-predictor/statement.md

 Temporal Split Validation: Verify that the data is correctly split into training, validation, and testing sets, ensuring no data leakage.
 For time-series prediction, the test set must always be chronologically later than the training set.

+##Scope of the Project
+#The scope of this project is to develop and implement an AI-driven predictive modeling system that forecasts road accident risk.